FallenGameR/Books/effective_rust/notes.md

   - use modifiable builder variable and reply on clone in one or several the build() calls
 - It is possible to reduce the boilerplate code by using `derive_builder` crate, but then your lib is adding a dependency on this crate.
 This seems a type of library that is quite optional.
 It's like using a Mocks lib in C#.

+## Item 8 - Familiarize yourself with reference and pointer types

+- Both `&Point` and `Box<Point>` are pointers that occupy 8 bytes of space on a 64-bit machine.
+- Both can be used in a function that expects a reference to a Point `fn shot(pt: &Point)`.
+- But the memory for the `Point` in `&Point` is allocated on the stack and it's lifetime is bound to the block that defines it.
+- And the memory for the `Point` in `Box<Point>` is allocated on the heap, meaning it would outlive the current block and it would need to be de-allocated elsewhere.